pillowsofwind/LLM-CBRN-Risks/README.md

 # LLM-CBRN-Risks

-🆕Our paper is accepted to ACL 2025 Findings paper.
+🆕Our paper is accepted to ACL 2025 Findings.

 📢Please visit [our project page](https://llm-catastrophic-risks.github.io/) for a better overview of our research.